entegral/gobox/dynamo/README.md

 ### Key Methods of `Row`

+- `Keys(gsi int) (partitionKey, sortKey string, err error)`: Intended to return keys for a Global Secondary Index (GSI).
+This method should be implemented in the parent struct.
 - `Type() string`: Returns the record's type, defaulting to "dilink" or the value of `UnmarshalledType`.
-- `IsType(t string) bool`: Checks if the record type matches the specified type `t`.
+- `MaxShard() int`: Checks if the record type matches the specified type `t`.
 - `TableName(ctx context.Context) string`: Retrieves the DynamoDB table name, defaulting to the "TABLENAME" environment variable.
-- `Keys(gsi int) (partitionKey, sortKey string)`: Intended to return keys for a Global Secondary Index (GSI).
-This method should be implemented in the parent struct.

 These methods become part of the parent struct due to Go's embedded struct behavior, allowing for overriding in the parent struct.